-2. Period of Performance
+Period of Performance

 Applicants can determine the required time period necessary to meet the objective of their project.
-However, the period of performance for awards made under this program will be no more than 24 months with a start date indicated in the Notice to Proceed.
+However, the period of performance for awards made under this program will be no more than 24 months, with a start date indicated on the Notice to Proceed.

-D. ELIGIBILITY INFORMATION
+ELIGIBILITY INFORMATION

-1. Eligible Applicants
+Eligible Applicants